Jordan High School Community Council Bylaws

 a.
 If for some reason a member cannot attend, they need to notify the chairman ahead of time to be excused.

 III.
-A quorum is defined as a qualified majority with the stipulation that the majority must follow the legal composition of the council and have, at minimum, one more parent member than employee member present to vote.
+A quorum is defined as a qualified majority with the stipulation that the majority must follow the legal composition of the council and have, at minimum, two more parent members than employee member present to vote.

 IV.
-The Jordan School Community Council will meet a minimum of four times with a schedule being decided and voted upon in the first meeting.
+The Jordan School Community Council will meet monthly September through May, excluding December with a schedule being decided and voted upon in the first meeting.